Planning permit applications

 Generally you must apply to your local Council (Melbourne, Port Phillip or Stonnington) for planning permission.

-These applications must be assessed by Melbourne Metro Rail Authority (MMRA) to make sure that the Metro Tunnel infrastructure is not adversely impacted by the development.
+These applications must be assessed by Rail Projects Victoria (RPV) to make sure that the Metro Tunnel infrastructure is not adversely impacted by the development.

-When a planning application is made to the local Council it will be referred to MMRA for review and a decision will not be made until this review has been undertaken.
+When a planning application is made to the local Council it will be referred to RPV for review and a decision will not be made until this review has been undertaken.

 If you intend to construct a building or carry out works on land affected by the DDO, it is recommended that you contact us by completing the Application for Pre-Planning Advice form.